steverobbins/steverobbins.com/index.md

 title: Consulting
 ---

-Over 5 years in the industry managing Linux/PHP websites and ecommerce stores.
+Over 5 years in the industry managing Linux/PHP websites and e-commerce stores.
 I specialize in security, code review, auditing, performance, and infrastructure.

 If your website has been hacked or your page loads are slow, I can help.